Malte-Lund/Lupex-Statistics/Readme.txt

 Much of the data is kept with Danish and English intertwined, as such, a non-Danish speaking reader would benefit immensely from having a translator ready or running it through a LLM for translating.

 If you want to run this project, the scripts should be run in the following order:
+	0. OPEN THE PROJECT - StatistikLupex.Rproj - Else the Here() function wont work.
 	1. DataWrangling.qmd
 	2. VO2maxdata.qmd
 	3. Questionnaires.qmd
-	4. CytokineScoreModel.qmd
+	4. SLEDAI_Analysis.qmd
-	5. DietAnalysis.qmd
+	5. CytokineScoreModel.qmd
 	6. Analysis_of_ActivityMeasures.qmd (not ActivityMeasures.qmd, that is mainly for generating the data from the accelerometer files)
 	7. DifferentialExpression.qmd
 	8. OtherExploratoryOutcomes.qmd
 	9. ModelAggregation.qmd
+	10. TablesRUs.qmd

 This project encompassess the following subfolders:

 ~Main/
-	Readme.txt
+	Readme.txt - This file
-	StatistikLupex.Rproj
+	StatistikLupex.Rproj - Start by opening this.

 	~/Code/
 		_targets.R - Deprecated, old code, decided not to use targets for this project.
 Although I probably should have.